-Zupan’s Markets is proud to have partnered with the Portland Police Bureau Sunshine Division for over 25 years, helping to provide year-round food donations.
-In addition, 12 years ago the Thanksgiving Food Box Program was established to provide local families with a Thanksgiving meal.
+Zupan’s Markets is proud to have partnered with the Sunshine Division for over 28 years, helping to provide year-round food donations.
+In addition, 15 years ago the Thanksgiving Food Box Program was established to provide local families with a Thanksgiving meal.
 This program is funded solely by Zupan’s Markets and would not exist without the donations from Zupan’s customers and associates.
-Food for the boxes is purchased by Zupan’s Markets and packed on the Monday before Thanksgiving by Zupan’s associates.
-Boxes are then distributed by the Sunshine Division staff.
+Food for the boxes is purchased by Zupan’s Markets and packed on the Friday before Thanksgiving by Zupan’s associates.

-For the past 96 years the Sunshine Division has been providing food and clothing assistance to local families and individuals at no-cost.
-They are the only police-initiated food relief nonprofit partnering closely with first responders.
-This partnership allows the Sunshine Division to address hunger issues 24/7.
-In times of crisis anyone in Portland can call the police non-emergency line to receive a Sunshine Division food box at any time, day or night (when all other resources are closed).
+For the past 98 years, Sunshine Division has been providing emergency food relief to local families and individuals at no cost.
+Thanks to its partnership with Portland Police Bureau, Sunshine Division is the only non-profit in Portland that provides 24/7 food assistance.
+This partnership allows the Sunshine Division to address hunger issues 7 days a week, 365 days of the year.
+In times of crisis, anyone in Portland can call the police non-emergency line to receive a Sunshine Division food box at any time, day or night (when all other resources are closed).